mjhea0/thinkful-mentor/csv-data-analysis/readme.md

     print "Std.
 Deviation: {}".format((stats)[2])
 ```

 What's the output missing?
 The min and max values as well as their respective states.
-The question is: How do we the min and max back to their respective U.S. states?
+The question is: How do we relate the min and max back to their respective U.S. states?

 We need to the grab the index of each value, then pass those values into a new list that includes each state: